Dental Fillings in Mesquite

 If you have old fillings, if you have a tooth with substantial decay, or your tooth has had a root canal, we can add a crown to protect it from further damage while also making the tooth look much better.
 At our dental clinic, there is almost no limit to the things we can do to improve the look of your smile, so call us today to set up an appointment!

 Composite Resin Dental Fillings

-Composite resin fillings contain no metal, no mercury, and are completely safe.
+Composite resin fillings contain no metal, no mercury, and they are completely safe.
 Furthermore, as a cosmetic dentist, Dr. George’s believes that all dental work should look natural, and composite fillings do.
-They’re tinted to blend with the color of surrounding tooth structure.
+These dental fillings are tinted to blend with the color of surrounding tooth structure.
 Therefore, if you have a composite resin filling, it will be virtually indistinguishable from the rest of your tooth.

 If you’d like your metal dental work replaced with a modern, cosmetic alternative, talk with Dr. George about removing your amalgam fillings.
 He can replace them with tooth-colored composite resins or porcelain inlays, onlays, or crowns.